The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 #### Challenge: Quotes List

-**Challenge:** Below the list of web development skills, add a new section for our of content for some favorite quotes.
-It should have:
+**Challenge:** Below the list of web development skills, add some of your favorite quotes.
+You should create:
 1. A `h2` heading with the text content `Favorite Quotes`
 2. A `ul` unordered list with three `li` list items inside for your quotes.